Wahaj-Developer/Mini-JavaScript-Exercises/README.md

 Area of a Triangle: Calculates the area of a triangle using base and height, and also using Heron's formula for any type of triangle.

+4. Swapping Values
+Swapping with Temporary Variable: Swaps the values of two variables using a temporary variable.

+Swapping without Temporary Variable: Swaps the values of two variables without using a temporary variable.

+5. Unit Conversion
+Kilometers to Miles: Converts kilometers to miles (implementation available in HTML file).

+Celsius to Fahrenheit: Converts Celsius to Fahrenheit (implementation available in HTML file).